Latest

 How Algorithmic Trading works?

-1. Market Analysis: Traders use technical and fundamental analysis to identify potential trading opportunities based on market trends, price movements, news events, and other factors.
+1. Market Analysis: Traders use technical and fundamental analysis to identify potential trading opportunities based on market trends, price movements, news events, and some other factors.

 2. Strategy Development: Based on the market analysis, traders develop a trading strategy that includes predefined rules and parameters for executing trades.
 This strategy can be based on different types of algorithms such as trend-following, mean-reversion, or arbitrage.